 “Intersperse other interesting objects or photos through your collection to give viewers’ eyes an interesting path to travel around your bookshelves,” Lava said.

-If you don’t have the space to display personal items or treasures, but still want to add a bit of visual intrigue or personality to your collection, consider organizing your books by color.
+If you don’t have the space to display personal items or treasures, but still want to add a bit of visual intrigue or personality to your collection, consider color-coding your books.
 Grouping them this way makes a bold style statement, and it’s a simple way to bring color to an otherwise neutral space in your home.